SU-CS308-22FA/Team8-AFRA/README.md

 6. Send an email with the documentation to => afra.project.308@gmail.com

 ### Known bugs
-Currently there are no known bugs :tada:
+Currently there are no known bugs :tada: :tada: